Skip to content

 What if you chose ACH withholding for repayment?
 A similar concept applies – they’re entitled to the holdback percentage of daily sales.
 However, it’s your responsibility to ensure that the $1,500 is in your business checking account the day payment is due.

 Repaying an MCA with a percentage of sales has the advantage of aligning sales with repayments.
 During a slow week, you pay less towards your merchant cash advance.
-The disadvantage is that if sales dip, it’ll take longer to pay off the advance.
+This can really help with cash flow.
+However, the disadvantage is that if sales dip, it’ll take longer to pay off the advance, although some may see this as an advantage.
+The point is to be aware of how it works and plan accordingly.

 Diving Deeper into a MCA’s Impact on Cash Flows